nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/news-publishing-in-workspaces/add-a-news-content-view-on-workspaces.md

 1. Create a new content view called `NewsTab`.
 2. Give it the following query filter:
-    `ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState = 'approved' AND ecm:primaryType = 'News' AND ecm:path STARTSWITH ?`
+    `ecm:isVersion = 0 AND ecm:currentLifeCycleState = 'approved' AND ecm:primaryType = 'News' AND ecm:path STARTSWITH ?`
     and add the query parameter: `#{currentDocument.path`}
 3. In the **Results** tab, configure a table with 1 column and 2 two rows.
 First row is for the title (`dc:title`, with a text widget), second row is for the content (`news:body`, with an HTML widget).